spacyk/ExpTask/README.md

-# exponea-scraper
+# Exponea image downloader

 ### Description
-Script downloads all the images found on the main page(exponea.com) and its sub pages and saves them into the output folder.
+Downloads all the images found on the main page(exponea.com) and its sub pages and saves them into the output folder.

 ### Usage